andywar65/architettura/README.md

 In a Wall block you can define it's `TYPE` to set the partition type (physical characteristics, TODO) and `MATERIALs` for interior and exterior surfaces.
 A single material can describe three stripes of the same surface.
 In Slabs a single material describes ceiling and floor patterns.

 Doors can be hinged or sliding, single or double.
 Geometry and behaviour are defined in CAD (block dimension and attributes), appearance is defined by `MATERIAL`.
 If you set `TYPE` attribute to `ghost`, door panel is not rendered.
 If a door panel is clicked, an animation is triggered.

-### digitalkOmiX mode

-In this mode interaction has a different behaviour: keyboard movements are disabled, and you move around clicking on (or gazing at on mobiles) checkpoint entities.
-Any entity may be transformed into a checkpoint by associating it to a `checkpoint block` in CAD.
-Create a `digkom Page` and select the `Scene Page` you want to see with this different kind of interaction.